 There is such an issue right now with people's own hormones being disrupted and it’s causing them so many symptoms like; brittle bones, digestion issues, low sperm counts (yes, men can also have a hormone imbalance), overdevelopment of breast tissue in men!
 People are wondering why some men have “turned a little feminine lately” hormone induced beef may be your answer… only kidding.
 All jokes aside, the list keeps going of what hormone imbalances are doing to men and women’s bodies.
 If that’s not worth paying an extra buck for your beef I don’t know what is!

 Quality meat can make a large impact on your gut health as well.
 Making sure to make your meats the 'side' portion rather than the main honcho on your dinner plate will make a big impact and cause less stress on your gut.
+If you want to learn more about food do's and don'ts for your gut health check out this post HERE.

 I hope this post left you wanting to run to the store to go buy some good quality meats – if it did Niman Ranch can be found at your local grocery store and if you’re here on Grand Cayman with me :) you can find some pretty tasty sausages by them at Kirk Market!